 By curbing emissions from traditional gasoline combustion engines, EVs are good for the climate and for public health.
 And by reducing dependence on foreign fuel supplies, electric vehicles provide a boost to the U.S. economy.

 EVs can provide big benefits for New Jersey.
 Building out the state’s EV charging infrastructure will put New Jersey on track to become a front-runner in transportation electrification and help the state reach its environmental policy goals.

 By reducing vehicle emissions through the electrification of its own fleet, PSEG hopes to set an example for others.
 As part of its plan to reduce carbon emissions, the company is working to convert all of its passenger vehicles, such as sedans and SUVs, 60% of its medium duty vehicles and 90% of its heavy duty vehicles by 2030 to battery electric vehicles, plug-in hybrids or anti-idle job site work systems.

-The company also partnered with EVgo to install public EV charging stations at select rest stops along the New Jersey Turnpike and Garden State Parkway.
+PSE&G already boasts a network of workplace charging stations and has partnered with EVgo to install public EV charging stations at several rest stops along the New Jersey Turnpike and Garden State Parkway.